Photo Editing Classes

 4. Create Amazing Photoshop Projects and Learn Essentials

 5. Photoshop: Learn Digital Painting Basics in Photoshop

 Premium Photoshop and Lightroom Classes

 Udemy offers several Photoshop and Lightroom Photo Editing Classes:

-It seems to make sense that if you want to be seen as a great or fantastic photographer, only show your best work.
+It seems to make sense that if you want to be seen as a fantastic photographer, only show your best work.
 The mediocre, mundane, and trial shots should be deleted or discarded as groundwork.

 Sometimes you need to step back and look at your work objectively.
 These days, with Facebook albums and apps like Instagram, it is almost instinctive to practically shove a bunch of decent enough pictures at someone and say, “Look, I’m a great photographer!”

 However, if you show too much and they aren’t all stunning and memorable, you lose part of the awe you want to incite in your next potential client or even the general public.
 You want your name to be remembered–for the right reasons.
 Leave your audience begging for more.